Are Boudoir Photos Awkward?

 You picture yourself standing there in lingerie, frozen like a deer in headlights.
 You don’t know what to do with your hands.
 Some stranger is telling you to “look sexy” and you’re like… how?
 You’re convinced you’ll regret this whole thing before the first click of the camera.

-The anticipation?
-That’s the hard part.
+The anticipation is the hard part.
 The fear of feeling weird is what stops most women from booking.
-But the actual session?
-It’s guided, it’s supportive, and it’s surprisingly comfortable.
-Most women forget they were nervous within 15 minutes of shooting.
+But the actual session is guided, supportive, and surprisingly comfortable.
+Most women forget they were nervous within the first 15 minutes.

 This guide breaks down why you’re feeling this fear, what actually makes boudoir sessions feel awkward (and how I prevent it), and what really happens during your first session so you know exactly what to expect.